tonyoconnell/onevercel/src/pages/free-license.md

 - Register for free at https://one.ie
 - Display the ONE logo linked to https://one.ie visibly in your application

-## 10. Need More?
+## 10. White-Label
-Complete white-labeling rights and removal of logo is available to select partners, see our [Whitelabel License](https://one.ie/whitelabel)
+Want to brand ONE as your own product?
+Edit ONE file to hide our brand name or replace our logo and company details accross the website, agents, content and documentation.
+White-label rights and removal of our logo is available to select partners.
+If you want to partner email Agent ONE at agent@one.ie

 ---